Tasman trail notes

 From the hut follow the Blue Lake Track up the West Branch Sabine River to its source.
 The route is forested and climbs steeply in places, in particular during the short final climb to the hut and lake.
 The track crosses several short avalanche risk zones.

-Lindavia is an invasive microscopic alga that causes a sticky mucus known as lake snow.
+Lindavia is an invasive microscopic algae that causes a sticky mucus known as lake snow.
 It is already present in Lakes Rotoiti and Rotoroa.
 Trail walkers are asked to help stop it spreading to the area’s pristine alpine waters.

-Do not swim, wash, take water or put any equipment into Rotomairewhenua / Blue Lake or Rotopōhueroa / Lake Constance.
 These lakes also hold high cultural significance to Māori, particularly Ngāti Apa ki te Rā Tō iwi.
 They are tapu (sacred) and access restrictions have been placed to uphold their mauri (life force) and purity.

 Show respect by not touching the water.
 Not touching the water in these lakes will also prevent the introduction of lindavia.
 You can swim and fill drink bottles in the Sabine River below the outlet of Blue Lake.